adamgreig/stm32ral/README.md

   which is why it's on by default, but you can disable it to run on stable.
-* `rt`: enables `device` on the `cortex_m_rt` dependency, and provides the relevant interrupt link scripts.
+* `rt`: enables `device` on the `cortex_m_rt` dependency, and provides the relevant interrupt linker scripts.
   Recommended for most users which is why it's on by default, but you can disable it if you want to handle interrupts yourself.
 * `doc`: makes all devices visible in the output without using any of them